 A 2016 survey by CrowdFlower found that data scientists spent 60% of their time cleaning and organizing data.
 Of those same respondents, 57% said that cleaning and organizing data is the least enjoyable part of their work.

 Three years later, these industries woes haven’t wavered much.
-It’s true that data science can solve exciting problems, from curing cancer to help Starbucks recommend the right drinks.
+It’s true that data science can solve exciting problems, from curing cancer to helping Starbucks recommend the right drinks.

 But business leaders often do what’s called a “data dump.”
 They hand a range of spreadsheets with untagged, unstructured data to their newly hired data scientists and expect them to work magic.
 In doing so, they outsource the hard work of knowing why they need data scientists at all.